PeterStos/Ticket/README.md

 Ticket App to enter software and hardware issues

 ## In development
-- Form 1: add more columns and more features to filter the stores
+- Form 1: stores information
-- Form 2: to enter the kind of issues (hardware or sofware), search in the database opened ticket
+- Form 2: where ticket with issue are created (hardware or sofware)